sanj0/edgy-script/README.md

     - build it using maven (`mvn clean install`)
     - cd into the sdk project (`cd ../esdk`)
     - build it using maven (still `mvn clean install`)
-4. Run a ES Script using esrun/esrun.sh
+4. Run a script using esrun/esrun.sh
     - cd into the esrun project (`cd ../esrun`)
     - run the script using the esrun script (`./esrun.sh path-to-file.et`)
-5. Enjoys the interactive mode (similar to the one from python)
-    - run esrun/esrun.sh (`./esrun.sh`)